-The isotropic terms are exchange repulsion and dispersion, the sum of which is often called 'van der Waals interaction'

-- G. Desiraju and T. Steiner p 17 of their book The Weak Hydrogen Bond (1997)
+- The isotropic terms are exchange repulsion and dispersion, the sum of which is often called 'van der Waals interaction' - G. R. Desiraju and T. Steiner p 17 of their book The Weak Hydrogen Bond (1997) - (neither of these forces are really isotropic)

-The standard picture - size repulsion and induction plus dispersion attraction - is commonly referred as the van der Waals interaction.
+The standard picture - size

+repulsion and induction plus

+dispersion attraction - is

+commonly referred as the van der

+Waals interaction.